nobodyisinocent/Amiga_570_2MB_4Layers/README.md

 The pcb has been designed with Kicad under Linux: https://www.kicad.org/

 # BOM <a name="BOM"></a>
-The BOM will be available here very soon. :-)

 |Id	|Designator	|Package	|Quantity	|Designation	|Link  |
 |---|---|---|---|---|---|